Ut321/Online-Shopping-Apps/README.md

-# apps
+# Online Shopping Apps

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+In This Project We buy product via online .

 A few resources to get you started if this is your first Flutter project: